open-atmos/PySDM/paper/paper.md

   while the `kinematic_2d` environment is showcased with a Jupyter notebook featuring an interactive user interface and allowing studying aerosol-cloud interactions in drizzling stratocumulus setup based on the work of @Arabas_et_al_2015.

-The figure below presents a snapshot from the 2D simulation described in detail in @Arabas_et_al_2015 and works cited therein.
+The figure \autoref{fig:virga} presents a snapshot from the 2D simulation described in detail in @Arabas_et_al_2015 and works cited therein.
 Each plot depicts a 1.5x1.5 km vertical slab of an idealised atmosphere in which a prescribed single-eddy non-divergent flow is forced (updraft in the left-hand part of the domain, downdraft in the right-hand part).
 The left plot shows the distribution of aerosol particles in the air.